DanielZ08/S-P500-Time-Series-Analysis/README.md

 # S&P500 Time Series Analysis
 ## Executive Summary

 Between 2014 and 2017, the S&P 500 demonstrated a general upward trend with some moderate volatility and temporary drawdowns.
 Strong recoveries followed key downturns, particularly during early 2016.
 Return distributions were non-normal and exhibited fat tails, indicating frequent extreme values.
 Our synthetic index showed sustained bullish behavior, with multiple bullish “golden cross” signals observed during the analysis period.
-While daily returns were stationary, prices were not—supporting the use of return-based models for forecasting.
+While daily returns were stationary, prices were not, supporting the use of return-based models for forecasting.
 Volume data showed weak correlation with price moves.
 Seasonality was evident in day-of-week and monthly return patterns, including mild “January effects.”

 ## Time Series Insights